leafized/Ai-Zombies/README.md

-# Ai Zombies
+# Ai Zombies | Click View on Github and Download as Zip!
+Make sure to read this!
 THANK YOU FOR DOWNLOADING AI ZOMBIES VERSION 0.10.1b http://youtube.com/leafized

-Supported Maps: Underpass, Rust
+Supported Maps: Underpass, Rust, Terminal

 ** MAKE SURE TO DELETE YOUR OLD FILE BEFORE UPDATING.
 THIS WILL CAUSE FUNCTION ISSUES**

-TO RECORDERS: PLEASE KEEP IN MIND THAT THIS IS IN BETA

-TO DEVELOPERS: FEEL FREE TO CONTRIBUTE TO A FUNCTION, AND TELL ME ABOUT IT.

-NOTE: IT IS BEST TO PLAY SOLO AT THE MOMENT, BUT, MULTIPLE PLAYERS IS OKAY.

-THANK YOU FOR READING, ENJOY YOUR GAMEPLAY

-Changelog**
 0.13.0b LIVE CHANGE
 [Drops]
 - Fixed a small bug.